akshell/docs/ref/ak/rest.rst

 ==========

 :func:`serve` decorators are :dfn:`application middleware`, i.e.,
 logic common for all application handlers.
-You could write your own serve decorators or import them from other libraries.
+You can write your own serve decorators or import them from other libraries.

 When using custom serve decorators, remember two things: